google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Artificial Intelligence

-machines that appear intelligent based on the tasks they perform
+Machines that appear intelligent based on the tasks they perform

 <!--
 You might think of crazy robots like in “Ex Machina," or chatbots like Google Home, but AI is a very broad field.
 In fact, machine learning is actually a specific field of AI.